-BTEC: DDD, depending on subject and units studied - advice on acceptability can be provided.
+BTEC: D*DD, depending on subject and units studied - advice on acceptability can be provided.

-IB: 28 points or three Higher Level certificates with 544.
-Either must include Higher Level Biology with a minimum of grade 4, plus Standard Level Mathematics/Maths Studies grade 4, if not taken at Higher Level.
+IB: 30 points or three Higher Level certificates with 555.
+Either must include Higher Level Biology grade 5, plus Standard Level Mathematics grade 4, if not taken at Higher Level.
 We will accept grade 4 in either Standard Level Mathematics: Analysis and Approaches or Standard Level Mathematics: Applications and Interpretation.

-Please note that Maths in the IB is not required if you have already achieved GCSE Maths at grade C/4 or above or 4 in IB Middle Years Maths.
+Maths in the IB is not required if you have already achieved GCSE Maths at grade C/4 or above or 4 in IB Middle Years Maths.

-Access to HE Diploma: 45 Level 3 credits at Distinction and 39 level 3 credits at Merit, depending on subject and units studied - advice on acceptability can be provided.
+Access to HE Diploma: 6 level 3 credits at Distinction and 39 level 3 credits at Merit, depending on subject and units studied - advice on acceptability can be provided.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
-Please select your country page where you'll find this information.
+Please select

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
 Please note that date restrictions may apply to some English language qualifications

-If you are an international student requiring a Tier 4 visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+If you are an international student requiring a visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.